RafaelBotello/JerseyXecommerce-V1/README.md

     **Home Page:** There should be an image slideshow.
 The rest of the home page content is up to you.

-    **Products Page:** This page should be a visual list at least 12 products on your site.
-      Each product should show a photo, name, price and a quick description.
-This page should allows the
-      user to filter by product type and price

     **Contact Page:** There should be a form that has a place for users to enter their name,
       email, add a comment, and anything else that you feel would be helpful for your website.